FlorianLatapie/FlorianLatapie/README.md

 ## Links

 - [florianlatapie.github.io][github.io]             - Redirects to my LinkedIn page
-- [gist.github.com/FlorianLatapie][gist github]     - My Gist : there is a lot of tiny projects I've made, some of them are funny, some are useful you should check them out !
+- [gist.github.com/FlorianLatapie][gist github]     - My Gist: there is a lot of tiny projects I've made, some of them are funny, some are useful you should check them out !

 ## Stats